WP5 Commercial-scale device specifications

 Lead: Head of Commercial Design Jørund Moseid

-Work in this WP is carried out by FPP AS NUF, supported by FPP A/S and FPP Ltd as necessary.
+Work in this work package was carried out by FPP AS NUF, supported by FPP A/S and FPP Ltd as necessary.

-Key focus is to further develop and define product and site specifications/restrictions for the P80 UK device and get third party data review on design and data from FPP’s extensive experimental test programs.
+Key focus was to further develop and define product and site specifications/restrictions for the P80 UK device and get third party data review on design and data from FPP’s extensive experimental test programs.